School on Willoughby Slope ‘our great hope,’ says district’s top boss - Langley Advance

 Keeping the district’s books in check is a huge priority, Stewart said: “We went through some pretty tough years where we had a deficit and trying to kind of work our way through it.”

-Adding to the challenge is setting aside funds to offset the costs of construction to go along with salary increases, and keeping up with rapidly changing technology.
+Adding to the challenge is setting aside funds to offset the costs of construction, salary increases, and keeping up with rapidly changing technology.

-“The funding [from B.C.'s ministry of education] doesn’t seem to keep pace with the expenses that are required,” Stewart said.
+“The funding doesn’t seem to keep pace with the expenses that are required,” Stewart said.
 “It’s still a struggle, there’s no question about it.”

 Stewart also has different ideas that differs from the conventional two-month summer break for students.